-Liquidity risk is the risk that a security cannot be sold when required or that the price achieved is significantly different from the quoted price.
+Liquidity risk is the risk that a security cannot be sold when required or that the price achieved is significantly less than the last quoted price.

 f) Operational risk

 Operational risk is the risk of financial loss due to mismanagement, error, fraud or unauthorised transactions.